Business consultant or business coach? Four differences to help you decide which is right for you.

 December 31, 2018

-Business growth what’s right for your organization: a business coach or a business consultant?
+Business growth: what’s suitable for your organization: a business coach or a business consultant?

-You know you need outside expertise for continued business and organizational growth, but whom do you hire: a business coach or a business consultant, and how do you make sure you get the right one?
+You know you need outside expertise for continued business and organizational growth, but whom do you hire: a business coach or a business consultant, and how do you ensure you get the right one?
 Both can deliver similar step-change improvements for your performance as the leader/owner of your organization.
-Each takes a different approach and requires a different level of contribution from you and your team.
-Outlined below are differences in their roles to help you determine if you need a coach or consultant.
-Read our blog to learn the top must-ask interview questions to make sure you hire the right firm.
+Each takes a different approach and requires extra contribution from you and your team.
+Below are differences in their roles to help you determine if you need a coach or consultant.
+Learn the top must-ask interview questions to ensure you hire the right firm.

 Key Difference #1: Roles

-Key is to decide if YOU want to be an integral player in the development and implementation of the solution.
-If you want an expert to lead the thinking, propose and implement a solution, then work with a business consultant.
-If you want to be closely involved in developing and implementing the solution, then work with a business coach.
+The key is to decide if YOU want to be an integral player in the development and implementation of the solution.
+Work with a business consultant if you want an expert to lead the thinking, propose, and implement a solution.
+If you want to be closely involved in developing and implementing the solution, work with a business coach.

 A business consultant will assess the situation, develop a possible solution, and implement the solution.
-They do the majority of the work, supported by you/your team.
+They do most of the work, supported by you/your team.

 Also, a business consultant will be accountable to you for delivering results.
-A coach will hold YOU accountable for completing the work needed to get where you want to go.
+A coach will hold YOU responsible for completing the work.

 Key Difference #3: Experience

 An effective coach may not have experience in your industry, as they bring a valuable perspective from other industries.
-They should have experience with the same or similar challenges, however, to provide perspective on the solutions you develop.
+However, they should have experience with the same or similar challenges to provide perspective on the solutions you develop.

 Key Difference #4: Scope of Challenge

-A consultant is ideal for a specific challenge, with a defined scope and end date.
-A coach works well when the challenges are less clear and the timeline may be undefined.
-With both, as they work with you, additional opportunities for improvement may be identified that they can assist with.
+A consultant with a defined scope and end date is ideal for a specific challenge.
+A coach works well when the challenges are unclear and the timeline may be undefined.
+They work with you, and additional opportunities for improvement may be identified that they can assist with.

 The Bottom-line

-A business consultant advises you, a business coach guides you.
+A business consultant advises you, and a business coach guides you.
 The McCabe Marketing team provides marketing consulting services and business coaching.
-Learn more by requesting a free no-obligation consultation.
+Learn how we can help by booking a free consultation.